wvhulle/streams-eurorust-2025/presentation.typ

     Import your trait and use your custom operator:

     ```rust
-    use my_stream_ops::StreamExt;  // Import your extension trait
+    use double_stream::DoubleStream;  // Import your extension trait

     let doubled = stream::iter(1..=5).double();
     ```